Principles-of-Software/Principles-of-Software/docs/specs.md

 Comparing by hand uses the `requires` clause:

-    Requires: stronger spec has fewer conditions requires;
+- Requires: stronger specifications have fewer conditions in the requires clause; stronger specs require less.
-        they require less
-    Modifies / Effects: stronger spec modifies fewer objects.
-        The stronger spec guarantees more objects stay unmodified!
+- Modifies / Effects: a stronger specification modifies fewer objects and guarantees that more objects stay unmodified.
-    Returns and Throws Clauses: the stronger spec guarantees more in returns and throws clauses.
-They are harder to implement but easy to use by the client.
+- Returns and Throws Clauses: a stronger specification guarantees more in the returns and throws clauses.

+Stronger specifications are harder to implement but easy to use by the client.